ijlee2/ember-codemod-remove-inject-as-service/CONTRIBUTING.md

 <summary>Publish package (for admins)</summary>

-1. Generate a [personal access token](https://github.com/settings/tokens/) in GitHub, with `repo` and `read:user` scopes enabled.
+1. Generate a [personal access token](https://github.com/settings/tokens/) in GitHub, with default values for scopes (none selected).

 1. Run the `release:prepare` script.
 This removes changesets, updates the package version (e.g. from `0.1.1` to `0.1.2`), and updates the `CHANGELOG`.

     ```sh
-    # From the workspace root
     GITHUB_TOKEN=<YOUR_PERSONAL_ACCESS_TOKEN> pnpm release:prepare
     ```

 1. Review the file changes.
 Commit them in a branch, then open a pull request to merge the changes to the `main` branch.

     ```sh
-    # From the workspace root
     git checkout -b tag-0.1.2
     git add .
     git commit -m "Tagged 0.1.2"
     git push origin tag-0.1.2
     ```

 1. [Create a tag](https://github.com/ijlee2/ember-codemod-remove-inject-as-service/releases/new) and provide release notes.
-The tag name should match the workspace root's version (e.g. `0.1.2`).
+The tag name should match the package version (e.g. `0.1.2`).

 1. Publish the package.

     ```sh
-    # From the workspace root
     pnpm release:publish
     ```